ComputelessComputer/gameshield/docs/index.md

 ## What is GameShield?

 GameShield is an innovative, open-source CAPTCHA system designed to prevent web crawling and bot interactions using interactive, randomly generated games.
-Unlike traditional CAPTCHA methods, which rely on text-based or image recognition challenges, this approach leverages generative games that require real-time human interaction to verify authenticity.
+Unlike traditional CAPTCHA methods, which rely on text-based or image recognition challenges, this approach leverages games that require real-time human interaction to verify authenticity.

 ## Quick Installation